 Prevention Science and Family Health in a Digital Age

 The Prevention Science and Family Health lab is seeking motivated undergraduate research assistants.
 The research and outreach projects sponsored by our lab are grounded primarily in the fields of family science and prevention science.
-For Spring 2023, Summer 2023, and/or Fall 2023, students will have the opportunity to participate in projects involving behavioral and psychological intervention strategies using one or more digital communications media.
+For Summer 2023 and/or Fall 2023, students will have the opportunity to participate in projects involving the development, implementation, and evaluation of digital interventions for individuals and families.

 Current projects are focused on promoting couples’ relationship stability and safety as well as reducing individuals’ tobacco use.
 Students may support various aspects of digital program delivery and evaluation, including participant recruitment, website development, project communications, data management, data analyses, and report/manuscript writing.
 Interested students should send an email to Dr. Allen Barton, briefly explaining their background and interest in this content area.
 (Spring 2023, Summer 2023, and/or Fall 2023)